 MUS T151 Music Theory and Literature I (3 cr.)
-P: T109 Rudiments of Music I with grade of C or higher or equivalent, score of 50-69 percent on Basic Musicianship Test and concurrent enrollment in T109 Rudiments of Music I, or consent of instructor.
+P: T109 Rudiments of Music I with grade of C or higher or equivalent, score of 50-69 percent on Basic Musicianship Test and concurrent enrollment in T109 Rudiments of Music I, Z211 Music Theory II with grade of C or higher, or consent of instructor.
 Introduction to the literature and analysis of music.
 Introduction to diatonic harmony. (fall)

 MUS T152 Music Theory and Literature II (3 cr.)
 P: Either (1) T151 Music Theory and Literature I (minimum grade D-) and T109 Rudiments of Music I (minimum grade C) or equivalent, or (2) a grade of C or better in T151.

 Diatonic harmony continued, and introduction to chromatic harmony.
 Two-voice counterpoint and study of small forms. (spring)